akmfelix/python_hero/hero2.md

 ~~~

 ## Inheritance and Polymorphism
+Inheritance is a way to form new classes using classes that have already been defined.
+The newly formed classes are called derived classes, the classes that we derive from are called base classes.
+Important benefits of inheritance are code reuse and reduction of complexity of a program.
+The derived classes (descendants) override or extend the functionality of base classes (ancestors).

 ### Inheritance
 * An Inheritance is a way to form new classes using classes that have already been defined.
 * Benefits from using an Inheritance are the ability to reuse code that you've already worked on and to reduce the complexity of a program.